 - Limitations due to pain

-Of course, no one knows your pet as well as you do.
 Your dog’s warning signs may differ from those on this list, or they may be exactly the same.
+As a pet parent, you’re the expert on your specific animal.

 As a dog reaches their final days, there are many ways you can keep them comfortable and content.
 Senior dog care isn’t always difficult, especially once you’ve done some research, so just know — you can do this.

-Regaining some sense of normalcy may be comforting to your dog, but it may also help to keep in mind what symptoms your buddy has been battling if you don’t know where to start.
-Pain management can take the form of mediation, mobility support, or a number of different therapies — your vet will likely recommend something based on your dog’s symptoms.
-If you’re able to keep your buddy hydrated, even a little bit, this will also be of huge comfort to them.
+Regaining some sense of normalcy may be comforting to your dog, but it may also help to keep in mind the symptoms your buddy has been battling if you don’t know where to start.
+Pain management can take the form of mediation, mobility support, or a number of different therapies — your vet will likely recommend something.
+If you’re able to keep your beastie hydrated, even a little bit, this will also be of huge comfort to them.
 Once that is taken care of, you can try your best to give your four-legged friend some fun and loving final moments.

 Whatever you’re feeling during this difficult time is totally OK.
 Just as no two dogs experience the end of life the same way, no two pet parents cope the same way.
 As long as you’re able to be there for your beloved furry friend, you’re doing just fine.